yoshishima/tradier-dotnet-client/README.md

 ```csharp
 TradierClient client = new TradierClient("<TOKEN>", "<ACCOUNT_NUMBER>");
 ```
-**On an important note**, the client's constructor default setting is to use the Developer Sandbox.
+**On an important note**, the client's default constructor default setting is the Developer Sandbox.
 To set the client to Brokerage Account, you need to explicitly set it to Production by including the property `useProduction` and set it to true:

 ```csharp
 // Constructor with token and using production endpoints